heartnotes/heartnotes/README.md

 * Use salt and hash as inputs to PBKDF2-SHA512 to generate a 512-bit key. _(The number of iterations of PBKDF2 is set such that generation takes 1 second on the user's machine- on a Macbook Air 2012 this easily results in >10000 iterations._
 * Set the first 256 bits of the key as the ENCRYPTION key.

+Notes:

-We use the ENCRYPTION key to encrypt all entries.
+* We use the ENCRYPTION key to encrypt the actual entry data.

-We encrypt the ENCRYPTION key using the MASTER key (AES-256-GCM, random IV) and save it in the user's diary file.
+* We encrypt the ENCRYPTION key using the MASTER key (AES-256-GCM, random IV) and save it as a bundle in the user's diary file.
+* The ENCRYPTION key is currently never changed.

-The next time the user enters the right password, we use the stored salt and iteration count to regenerate the right MASTER key.
-We then use this to decrypt the bundle containing the ENCRYPTION key.
+The next time the user enters the right password, we:

+* Use the stored salt and iteration count to regenerate the right MASTER key.
+* We use this to decrypt the bundle containing the ENCRYPTION key.

 ## Development